swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 ## `@_hasMissingDesignatedInitializers`

-An attribute that indicates that there may be designated initializers that are not printed in the swiftinterface file for a particular class.
+Indicates that there may be designated initializers that are not printed in the swiftinterface file for a particular class.

 This attribute is needed for the initializer model to maintain correctness when library evolution is enabled.
 This is because a class may have non-public designated initializers, and Swift allows the inheritance of convenience initializers if and only if the subclass overrides (or has synthesized overrides) of every designated initializer in its superclass.
 Consider the following code:

 ```swift
 // Lib.swift